Swiss Alps: Winter tourism

 The major destinations for skiing and other winter sports are located in Valais, Bernese Oberland and Grisons (Graubünden).
 Some villages are car-free and can be accessed only with public transports such as Riederalp and Bettmeralp.
+(Note: There are in total 9 car-free villages members of the GAST (Gemeinschaft Autofreier Tourismusorte): Bettmeralp, Braunwald, Riederalp, Rigi, Saas-Fee, Stoos, Wengen, Mürren and Zermatt.)
 Zermatt and Saas-Fee have both summer ski areas.
+Zermatt and Saas-Fee have both summer ski areas.
+In August 2026, Zermatt temporarily suspended summer skiing because of persistently high temperatures, a lack of nighttime cooling, repeated thunderstorms and deteriorating glacier conditions.
+Saas-Fee also halted summer ski operations later that month amid unusually warm conditions.
 The ski season starts from as early as November and runs to as late as May; however, the majority of ski resorts in Switzerland tend to open in December and run through to April.
 The most visited places are: